TIME-BASED MEDIA STEWARDSHIP WORKSHOPS

 Does your organization have or seek to build a collection of time-based media works in need of a long-term preservation plan?
 Are you uncertain where or how to get started?

-VoCA’s Time-based Media (TBM) Stewardship Workshops, developed with the generous support of the Mellon Foundation, aim to provide arts professionals at all stages of their careers with a greater understanding of the methods and skills needed to collect, present, and preserve media art.
-Held in-person over the course of three days, the Workshops will combine lectures with interactive sessions, roundtable discussions, and small group exercises that address many of the challenges of TBM collection management and stewardship.
+VoCA’s Time-based Media (TBM) Stewardship Workshops, developed with the generous support of the Mellon Foundation and the National Endowment for the Arts, provide arts professionals at all stages of their careers with a greater understanding of the methods and skills needed to collect, present, and preserve media art.
+Held in-person over the course of three days, the Workshops combine lectures with interactive sessions, roundtable discussions, and small group exercises that address many of the challenges of TBM collection management and stewardship.
 Participants will leave the program armed with the knowledge and tools to design and implement an action plan for ensuring the current and future care of TBM works in their collections.

 Caring for time-based media works is broadly acknowledged as a collaborative endeavor requiring both teamwork across internal departments and access to a wider network of resources.
 In order to foster this type of community-building, we encourage pairs or small groups of colleagues from the same organization to apply*, and emphasize that preference will be given to applicants that are local to each specific Workshop region.
 Priority will also be given to those with pressing or significant collection needs, a critical need for staff training, and demonstrable institutional desire to take action. *Please note: each applicant must still complete their own individual application.